Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 If the issuer decides to file a chargeback, they must do so within a specific time frame set by the card network.
 This is typically within 30 to 45 days of the dispute being made by the cardholder.

-After receiving a response from the merchant, the issuer has a set time frame to review the evidence and make a final decision on the chargeback.
-This period can vary but usually falls within 30 to 60 days.
+After receiving a response from the merchant, the issuer has a set time window to review the evidence and make a final decision on the claim.
+It’s usually 30 to 60 days, but again, that’s just an average.
+You’ll need to talk to your bank or processor to make sure you have the right details.

 Overwhelmed by chargebacks?
 You’re not alone.
 Chargebacks911® is here to help.
 Click below and learn how to reduce your costs and recover revenue today.REQUEST A DEMO